 If you are acting as a sub-agent (that is an intermediary acting for another intermediary), then your services, which are supplied in the UK, are standard-rated.

 If you are acting as an intermediary under the terms of paragraph 2.1 you can normally reclaim VAT, subject to the normal rules, which is chargeable and invoiced to you by your UK VAT-registered suppliers if it relates to:

 - supplies made outside the UK that would have been taxable (including zero-rated) if made in the UK

-- supplies of services to a person who belongs outside the EC, or the making of arrangements for such supplies, provided that the supply is an exempt
+- supplies of services to a person who belongs outside the UK or European Commission, or the making of arrangements for such supplies, provided that the supply is an exempt

 - insurance service or certain specified exempt financial service, or would have been if made in the UK

 3. Place of supply and VAT liability of intermediaries’ services